WMC 2025 – Day 1

 This session will examine the broader economic and geopolitical landscape shaping the methanol industry, including the impact of regional energy prices on production costs, the effects of ongoing geopolitical tensions, such as U.S. import tariffs and countermeasures, and the current state and outlook of both regional and global economies.

-Carlo Barrasa, Vice President Energy Insights, Chemical Market Analytics by OPIS
+Matthew Thoelke, Vice President EMEA Olefins, Chemical Market Analytics by OPIS

 As energy markets contend with intensifying geopolitical tensions, shifting trade flows, and evolving supply-demand dynamics, short-term volatility is once again coming into focus.
 At the same time, countries are being forced to reassess their energy strategies amid an increasingly polarized geopolitical landscape.
 Greater competition for resources and economic growth will prompt some countries to seek energy security at the cost of long-term transition to low carbon sources.
 Yet other countries will attempt to accelerate their transition plans as a pathway to energy security.